What haven’t I told so far about Bali?-Part 2, Nusa Dua.

 Balinese people are very nice – smiling, polite, honest and calm.
 Almost everyone is Hindu.
 Almost all are vegetarians, some are vegetarians, eating fish and chicken. 😊

 The life of Bali is lazy, pleasant and easygoing…. for us tourists.
 It seems that Europeans and Americans like it there a lot because more and more of them chose to move there, as did one of the owners of Locavore and Chef Heinz von Holzen owner of restaurant Bumbu Bali.

 I personally recommend to anyone who can afford the prices of airline tickets (again I say, follow the airlines for discounts) to go there.
 Once you get there, you want to come back soon, then you consider buying a house, to spend a few months per year, and then you may decide to stay for good. 😊

-How to Book Accommodation
+How to Book Accommodation?

 If you already feel eager to book a place to stay in Bali, I have added for your convenience a booking.com search box, where you just have to enter the dates of your trip, click Search and you will explore all options, fitting your criteria and book, retaining all genius discounts and privileges. 😊

-To make it easier for you to find the places I’m telling you about, view the map and hit the pins if you want to get directions.
+Once on the island, to make it easier for you to find the places I’m telling you about, view the map and hit the pins if you want to get directions.

 For more reviews about restaurants, hotels, and other places in Sofia, Bulgaria and the world, check out all categories of placescases.com